starton-io/deploy-your-first-discord-blockchain-bot/README.md

 1. Give a Name to your Smart Contract
 2. Give it a Description
 3. Give it the name you want to appear on the Blockchain
-4. Give it the symbol (for example, BTC is the symbol of Bitcoin)
+4. Give it the symbol (for example, ETH is the symbol of Ethereum)
 5. Then, the Base URI token is the type of storage you want to give, here as I told you before, we will use IPFS, so, write `ipfs://ipfs/` in the text field
-6. In the Initial Contract URI, put the CID of the picture you uploaded on IPFS
+6. In the Initial Contract URI, put the CID of the **metadata** you uploaded on IPFS
 7. And finally, set the Initial owner with the address of the wallet your just created

 Next step, choose the network and the wallet :